Polymer/old-docs-site/getting-started.md

 ## Using {{site.project_title}}'s features {#features}

 {{site.project_title}} provides a number of sugaring APIs for authoring web components.
 Below are a few of the concepts.
-Consult the [API referencee](/docs/polymer/polymer.html) for detailed information on each of these features.
+Consult the [API reference](/docs/polymer/polymer.html) for detailed information on each of these features.

 ### Add properties and methods {#propertiesmethods}

-If you need to add public methods/properties to your element, include a `<script>` that calls `{{site.project_title}}('your-tagname')`.
-`{{site.project_title}}(..)` is a convenience wrapper for [`document.registerElement`](/platform/custom-elements.html#documentregister), but also endows the element with special features like data binding and event mapping.
+When you're creating a new element, you'll often need to expose a [public API](/start/cusomelements.html#publicapis) so users can configure it.
+To define a public API, include a `<script>` tag that calls `{{site.project_title}}('your-tagname')`.
+The `{{site.project_title}}(...)` constructor is a convenience wrapper for [`document.registerElement`](/platform/custom-elements.html#documentregister), but also endows the element with special features like data binding and event mapping.
 Its first argument is the name of the element you're creating.
-The second argument (optional) is an object that defines your element's `prototype`.
+The second argument (optional) is an object that defines your element's prototype.

 {% include samples/tk-element-proto.html %}

 ### Adding lifecycle methods

-The [lifecycle callbacks](/docs/polymer/polymer.html#lifecyclemethods) are special methods you can define on your element.
+[Lifecycle callbacks](/docs/polymer/polymer.html#lifecyclemethods) are special methods you can define on your element which fire when the element goes through important transitions.

 When a custom element has been registered it calls its `created()` callback (if one has been defined).
 When {{site.project_title}} finishes its initialization, the `ready()` method is called.
 The `ready` callback is a great place to do constructor-like initialization work.

 {% include samples/tk-element-created.html %}

+Learn more about all of the [lifecycle callbacks](/docs/polymer/polymer.html#lifecyclemethods).

 ### Declarative data binding

-You can bind properties in your component using declarative data binding and the "double-mustache" syntax (`{%raw%}{{}}{%endraw%}`).
+Data binding is a great way to quickly propagate changes in your element and reduce boilerplate code.
+You can bind properties in your component using the "double-mustache" syntax (`{%raw%}{{}}{%endraw%}`).
 The `{%raw%}{{}}{%endraw%}` is replaced by the value of the property referenced between the brackets.

 {% include samples/tk-element-databinding.html %}

+Note: {{site.project_title}}'s data-binding is powered under the covers by a sub-library called [TemplateBinding](/docs/polymer/template.html), designed for other libraries to build on top of.
+{: .alert .alert-info}

 #### Binding to markup

 You can use binding expressions in most HTML markup, except for tag names themselves.
 In the following example, we create a new property on our component named `color` whose value is bound to the value of the `color` style applied to the custom element.
+Bindings ensure that any time a property like `color` is changed, the new value will be propagated to all binding points.

 {% include samples/tk-element-databinding-color.html %}

-#### Binding between components and native elements
+#### Binding between components and built-in elements {#bindingtobuiltin}

+You can use bindings with built-in elements just like you would with Polymer elements.
+This is a great way to leverage existing APIs to build complex components.
 The following example demonstrates binding component properties to attributes of native input elements.

 {% include samples/tk-binding-to-elements.html %}